Special Education Director

 Referral to Special Education

-The following two reasons are normally how students are a referred to Special Education:
+The following two reasons are normally how students are referred to Special Education:

-A meeting will be held with the appropriate team members and parents to discuss the progress monitoring data, lack of data, areas of concern, behavior plan or learning plans if applicable, assessments, etc., to determine if an evaluation is warranted.
+A referral to consider evaluation meeting will be offered with the appropriate school members and parents to discuss the progress monitoring data, lack of data, areas of concern, behavior plan or learning plans if applicable, assessments, etc., to determine if an evaluation is warranted.

 Consent for Assessment